Harish239/Fetch_Rewards_assessment/README.md

 # Fetch_Rewards_assessment
-Fetch Rewards Data Analyst Assessment

 I have done all my analysis in excel and Jupyter notebook.
 Excel files created using python script is present in this repository.
 Answers for all the questions in the jupyter notebook file FetchRewards_JupyterNotebook.ipynb.

-Thanks for giving me this wonderful oppurtunity
+Thanks for giving me this wonderful oppurtunity!